-When the pastry is cool, place mascarpone, fromage blanc, vanilla beans and sifted icing sugar in a large bowl.
+When the pastry is cool, place mascarpone, heavy cream, fromage blanc, vanilla beans and sifted icing sugar in a large bowl.
 Whisk for 4-5 minutes (I use electric whisks) until stiff.
 Place cream mixture in a piping bag and pipe a smooth ‘dome-shaped’ meringue on the tartlets.
 Slice strawberries (see photos) and decorate tartlets.

 Note: I used small individual tartlet pans to blind bake the pastry.

 75 g/ 1/3 cup butter (softened at room temperature)

 30 g icing/ 2 tbsp confectioner’s sugar (sifted)

 1/2 pinch of salt